-If an employee described in § 10.3(A) fails to adequately perform the new job duties of the promoted position to the satisfaction of the Employer or if the employee wishes to return to the former position during the probationary period, s/he shall return to the former position on at least four (4) weeks' notice, except that if an employee has moved to a higher level position outside his/her corporation and desires to return to the original corporation, the employee shall have a right to so return during the probationary period if the former line or position is still vacant at the time the employee gives notice of his/her intention to return to the former position.
-Otherwise, s/he may only return at the Project Director's discretion.
+If an employee described in § 10.3(A) fails to adequately perform the new job duties of the promoted position to the satisfaction of the Employer or if the employee wishes to return to the former position during the probationary period, they shall return to the former position on at least four (4) weeks' notice, except that if an employee has moved to a higher level position outside their corporation and desires to return to the original corporation, the employee shall have a right to so return during the probationary period if the former line or position is still vacant at the time the employee gives notice of their intention to return to the former position.
+Otherwise, they may only return at the Project Director's discretion.